markcwy/gentype/README.md

 ## Step 1: Drawing a circle with points.

-In order to create a ripple that has an uneven stroke, we need a to create a circle with points that we can manipulate.
+In order to create a ripple that has an uneven stroke, we need a to draw a circle with points that we can manipulate.
 As we learnt from last week, the x and y coordinates of the points along a circle are:

 ```js
 float rad;          //the radius of the circle